livetodevelop/livetodevelop/README.md

 - `projects` – where i put projects that aren't good enough for their own repo.
 -  i promised a proxy site but thats gonna take a while so not any time soon, im tryna make it really good

+### things im working on
+- currently focusing on the scramjet web proxy.

 >  **note:** if something breaks, shoot a dm! i'll be glad to fix the error
 > - discord: radioshacks